Is fetal doppler use safe for my baby?

 I am overweight, can I still use a 3Mhz probe?

-A 3MHz probe is usually better at picking up a heartbeat in the early weeks (in averaged sized women), a 2Mhz probe is better for picking up an early heartbeat in overweight people.
+A baby doppler with a 3MHz probe is usually better at picking up a heartbeat in the early weeks (in averaged sized women), a 2Mhz probe is better for picking up an early heartbeat in overweight people.
 After 12 weeks though there is usually no difference in 2 or 3 MHz probes.
 Once the baby moves up out of the pelvic region (after about 12 weeks) the heartbeat is pretty easy to find with either probe.

-If you are overweight you may want to wait until after 10 weeks to order your doppler so that you are not caused any unnecessary worry.
+If you are overweight you may want to wait until after 10 weeks to order your fetal doppler so that you are not caused any unnecessary worry.
 Not finding the baby's heartbeat is NOT a sign that something is wrong with your baby.
 Some people, with extra weight or who have deeper pelvic cavities take a bit longer to find the heartbeat.
 Most people however, can locate it pretty easily after about 10-12 weeks.

 I am having trouble hearing my baby's heartbeat, does that mean something is wrong?